The Green test

 Paul Roberts may well be correct in his claim that the service which the Church of England is offering to LGBTQI+ people in the new rites is not ‘comparable to what it offers to heterosexual couples following a civil marriage.’
 As someone who is not a liturgical expert, I am prepared to accept his opinion unless shown otherwise.
 However, even if this is case, that is not the main issue.
 The main issue is that what the Church of England is proposing is a form of liturgy that must mean that same same-sex marriages and same-sex sexual relationships in general are acceptable before God.
 If this was not the case they would have to be met with prayers of confession, penitence and absolution rather than with prayers of thanksgiving and celebration and for blessing.

-It follows that the critique applied by J I Packer and Edith Humphrey to the prayers of same-sex blessing introduced by the Canadian diocese of New Westminster back in 2003 also apply to what is being proposed by the bishops:
+It follows that the critique applied by J I Packer and Edith Humphrey to the prayers of same-sex blessing introduced by the Canadian diocese of New Westminster back in 2003 also applies to what is being proposed by the bishops:

 J I Packer writes: